 Where will grass cutting be suspended?

-We will suspend grass cutting in most of our parks and open spaces and all highway verges (where safe to do so).
-However, we will continue to mow a strip of grass around the perimeter of highway verges for road safety purposes.
+We will suspend grass cutting on select highway verges throughout the district but will continue to mow a strip of grass around the perimeter throughout May for road safety purposes.

 We will continue to cut grass in the following locations (they will not be part of No Mow May):

-- major parks including Jephson Gardens, Pump Room Gardens, St. Nicholas Park and Abbey Fields apart from some discreet areas which will be allowed to grow wild throughout May.
+• Warwick District Council owned parks and open spaces apart from some discreet areas in Jephson Gardens and St Nicholas Park which will be allowed to grow wild throughout May.

 What about visibility and safety issues on highway verges?